 Alternative ways to style your recipes: Visual formats

-If you’re looking to mix things up, visual recipe formats are a great way to go.
+So, if you’re looking to mix things up, visual recipe formats are a great way to go.
 They’re perfect for making complex instructions easier to follow and can cater to different learning styles.
 Take illustrated recipes, for example – cookbooks like Salt, Fat, Acid, Heat use drawings and infographics to break down cooking techniques and ingredient relationships in a way that’s super clear.
 It’s especially handy when you’re introducing new or tricky concepts.

 Another cool approach is structured formats, like the ones used by Cooking for Engineers, which lay out recipes as flowcharts or diagrams.
 These formats are great for showing the steps of a recipe in parallel, making them perfect for multi-step dishes.